 Skip to content

-AI Technology for Smarter Water Waste Management
+AI Technology For Water Waste Management in Urban Buildings

 Wastewater in urban buildings not only signifies financial loss but also represents a considerable environmental challenge, with an astonishing 70% of distributed freshwater being lost primarily through leaks and misuse.